 Not adapting to climate change is not an option

-The mandate of the Intact Centre on Climate Adaptation involves working with homeowners, communities and government to identify and reduce the impact of extreme weather and climate change.
+The mandate of the Intact Centre on Climate Adaptation involves working with homeowners, communities and the government to identify and reduce the impact of extreme weather and climate change.
 According to the Intact Centre, not adapting is not an option.
 Homeowners need to incorporate flood prevention into their household maintenance plan, especially now, as winter is approaching.
-A properly maintained home helps reduce the risk of a basement flood.
+A properly maintained home helps basement flooding prevention.

 Self-Inspection for basement flooding prevention